kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 The high level reasoning is that approvers should have lead efforts and have expertise in the different processes and artefacts maintained in the manifests/distribution repository as well as be invested in the community of the WG/Committee.

 https://www.kubeflow.org/docs/about/membership/#approver requirements should be consistently proven for at least the last 12 months.

+## Changes to the Charter

+Changes to the KDC charter can be proposed by any community member via a GitHub PR.
+Amendments will be subject to approval by a standard decision of the KSC.
+Proposals will be available for at least one week for community comments before a vote occurs.